raphaelameaume/fragment/README.md

 # Fragment

-`fragment` is a web-based environment to create reactive A/V experiments with a built-in set of inputs, controls and GUI.
+`fragment` is a web-based environment to create and display reactive A/V experiments with a built-in set of inputs, controls and GUI.

 ### Installation